About the Progress Association

 - Facilitating or undertaking minor repairs and maintenancein and around the village, such as at the showground and barbeque sheds.

-- Acting as an umbrella group for a number of special interest groups and affiliated community associations.
+- Acting as the overall responsible body for a number of special interest groups and affiliated community associations.

 Membership is open to all residents of the village and district and currently costs $10.00 per year.
 Community groups and associations can become affiliated organizational members for $20.00 per year.